mnaberez/py65/README.markdown

 # Py65

-The Py65 project provides software building blocks for simulating hardware systems based on the 6502 microprocessor and its derivatives.
+Py65 provides tools for simulating hardware based on 6502-like microprocessors.
 It has the following goals:

  - Focus on ease of use and modularity rather than performance.
 Py65 is written in the Python programming language for productivity, while